sgao103/ng-conf-2019-hackathon/README.md

 >
 > Your submission for a shipping order will be automatically rejected if you have
 > submitted too recently.
 After your first submission for an order, you must wait
 > 1 minute before submitting again.
-After your second submission for the same ordwer,
+After your second submission for the same order,
 > you must wait 2 minutes, and so on.
 It is therefore in your best interest to only
 > submit solutions you are confident in.
 DDoS attacks and other API abuse will not be
 > tolerated.